wang296/CS6501-Text-Mining/index.md

 **Class Calendar**: [Google Calendar]({{site.baseurl}}/calendar/)

 # Announcements
+**April 25th**: The lecture slides for "Topic modeling" have been posted.

+**April 25th**: The lecture slides for "Agglomerative clustering" have been posted.

 **April 19th**: The lecture slides for "k-means Clustering" have been posted.

 **April 18th**: The lecture slides for "Text Clustering" have been posted.